 Citizenship De Jure and Citizenship De Facto

-On the 4 July 2014 the British professor of history Norman Davies received Polish citizenship from the hands of president Komorowski, who was also educated as a historian.
+On 4 July 2014 the British professor of history Norman Davies received Polish citizenship from the hands of president Komorowski, who was also educated as a historian.
 The ceremony was transmitted live by Polish national tv stations.
 This was a very important event from the point of view of the authorities, who wanted to emphasize its significance as much as possible.
-A similarly propagandistic character had the act of granting a citizenship by Russia’s president Putin to the French actor Gerard Depardieu in 2013.
+A similarly propagandist character had the act of granting a citizenship by Russia’s president Putin to the French actor Gerard Depardieu in 2013.

 During the ceremony Norman Davies was introduced as a very deserving person, with a very significant professional body of work, telling Polish history to the world.